AbdAmmar/Thomson_HPC/README.md

 # Acknowledgments

-Special thanks go to Prof.Arjan Berger and Rony J. Letona for your ideas and help.
+Special thanks go to Prof. Arjan Berger and Rony J. Letona for your ideas and help.